d33pster/optioner/README.md

 </p><br>

 ## About
 Optioner is a lightweight Argument Parser and easy to use.
+Full documentation [here](https://d33pster.github.io/optioner/)

 ## Installation
 ```console